BM345/ResponseParsingPython/documentation/index.md

 ### In the code

 Below is an example of how the incoming data packet might look.
-(Here I've used JSON, but this is just so that I can easily represent the object structure.)
+(Here I've used JSON, but a different format could be used.)

 ```json
 {